easwari21/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ### 1. Article Selection

-Choose a ~500-word technical article: “The Basics of Blockchain Technology”.
+Choose a technical article: “The Basics of Blockchain Technology”.

 ### 2.Prompting Strategies

-Zero-shot: Directly ask the model to summarize without examples.
+1.Zero-shot: Directly ask the model to summarize without examples.

-Few-shot: Provide 2–3 example summaries of similar technical texts before asking for the summary.
+2.Few-shot: Provide 2–3 example summaries of similar technical texts before asking for the summary.

-Chain-of-Thought (CoT): Instruct the model to break down the content logically step by step before generating the final summary.
+3.Chain-of-Thought (CoT): Instruct the model to break down the content logically step by step before generating the final summary.

-Role-based: Instruct the model to act in a role (e.g., “a university professor summarizing for freshmen students”).
+4.Role-based: Instruct the model to act in a role (e.g., “a university professor summarizing for freshmen students”).

 ### 3.Platform Selection